 Parents welcome in the treatment areas, but we ask that all parents in the treatment areas be “silent helpers”.
 We need to be able to focus solely on the safety and health of your child.
 The sedation takes approximately 60 minutes to take effect and most restorative treatment is completed in 30 – 45 minutes.
 Parents and patients are usually in the office about 2 hours.

 Your child will be given a Popsicle or juice to hydrate and provide fructose before they leave the office.
 This is particularly helpful if they have numb lips.
 ONLY soft foods are recommended until the anesthesia wears off which is in about two hours.
 While they are numb they can bite their lips or tongue, causing severe swelling, bruising, and pain.

-Please call our office if you have any unanswered questions concerning sedation procedures.
+Please call our pediatric dental office in Katy or leave us a message if you have any unanswered questions concerning sedation procedures.
 Before or after hours, our answering service will page one of the doctors.